Table of Contents

 A final crisis inherited by Clinton was sparked by the North Korean dictator Kim Il-Sung’s apparent intention to build nuclear bombs and the missiles needed to deliver them.
 One of the few remaining hard-line Communist regimes, North Korea had agreed to sign the Nuclear Non-proliferation Treaty (NPT) in 1985 as the price for receiving Soviet technical aid for its civilian nuclear program.
 When communism collapsed in Europe, the North Koreans also gave signs of wanting to shed their pariah status.
 In December 1991 they joined South Korea in a pledge to make the peninsula nuclear-free (thereby obliging the United States to withdraw its own nuclear warheads from the South).
 By the end of Bush’s term, however, evidence had come to light that the North Koreans were cheating, first, by diverting enriched uranium to military research and, second, by inhibiting inspections.
 They threatened repeatedly to suspend adherence to the NPT.

 Western experts pondered what Kim was up to.
 Did he mean to go nuclear, perhaps as a last-ditch demonstration to prevent the collapse of his regime?
 Did he intend to sell bombs and missiles abroad to boost his failing economy?
 Or did he intend to use his nuclear potential as a bargaining chip in exchange for foreign economic aid?
 The situation posed a terrible dilemma for the Clinton administration, which had made nonproliferation a top priority.
 Sooner or later the United States would have to threaten the use of force, either because Kim refused to allow inspections or because inspections revealed that North Korea was in fact building bombs.
-A threat of force, however, might provoke the mysterious regime in P’yŏngyang into unleashing nuclear or conventional attacks on its neighbours.
+A threat of force, however, might provoke the mysterious regime in P’yŏngyang into unleashing nuclear or conventional attacks on its neighbors.
 South Korea and Japan urged caution, while China, North Korea’s only possible ally in the dispute, refused to say whether or not it would support sanctions or help to resolve the dispute.
 The United States alternated between brandishing carrots and sticks, to which North Korea replied with a bewildering mix of signals that culminated in a June 1994 threat to unleash war against the South.

 At the moment of greatest tension, when Clinton was engaging in a military buildup in East Asia and lobbying the UN for sanctions, he suddenly seemed to lose control of policy altogether.
 On June 15, former President Carter travelled to P’yŏngyang and engaged Kim in negotiations that resulted, four days later, in a tentative agreement.
 North Korea would gradually submit to international inspections in return for a basket of benefits.
 At times Clinton seemed unaware of Carter’s activities and at one point even denied that the former president’s words reflected American policy.
 Negotiations were then delayed by the death of Kim and the accession to power of his son Kim Jong Il.
 On August 13, however, a nuclear framework accord was signed under which North Korea would remain within the NPT and cease to operate the reactors from which it extracted weapons-grade plutonium.
 In exchange, the United States would provide North Korea with two light-water reactors, to be paid for by Japan and South Korea, and guarantee North Korea against nuclear attack.
 The United States would also supply oil to the North to compensate for the energy production lost during the transition and would work toward full diplomatic and economic relations.
 Because it appeared to reward nuclear blackmail and did not preclude possible future cheating, the pact was criticized in Congress.
 For the moment, however, Carter’s intervention relieved the crisis.